Canon M10 vs Sony A7

-The Canon EOS M10 and the Sony Alpha A7 are two digital cameras that were revealed to the public, respectively, in October 2015 and October 2013.
-Both the M10 and the A7 are mirrorless interchangeable lens cameras that are based on an APS-C (M10) and a full frame sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 24 MP.
+The Canon EOS M10 and the Sony Alpha A7 are two digital cameras that were officially introduced, respectively, in October 2015 and October 2013.
+Both the M10 and the A7 are mirrorless interchangeable lens cameras that are based on an APS-C (M10) and a full frame (A7) sensor.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 is considerably larger (65 percent) than the Canon M10.
 Moreover, the A7 is substantially heavier (57 percent) than the M10.
 It is noteworthy in this context that the A7 is splash and dust-proof, while the M10 does not feature any corresponding weather-sealing.